+GAM101 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Design Design Game to Introduction ----------------------------- -- -------- ------ ---- --------------
+Introduction to Game Design \square

-Whether the goal is to become a game designer, artist or programmer, this course is a path into the world of video game production.
-Students will explore what career paths lay ahead in the respective areas of game development through an understanding of the game design process and develop awareness of the many positions within the game industry.
-By learning fundamental design and visualization techniques needed to express complex game ideas, students will apply professional documentation techniques to their projects.
-Students will also learn how to convert their own game playing skills to tools used to analyze popular games and break down gameplay elements to discover what makes the greatest games tick.
+Whether the goal is to become a game designer, artist or programmer will explore what career paths lay ahead in the respective areas of gar and develop awareness of the many positions within the game indust to express complex game ideas, students will apply professional docu convert their own game playing skills to tools used to analyze popular greatest games tick. ne development through an understandir ry.
+By learning fundamental design and v mentation techniques to their projects.
+S ng of the game design process risualization techniques needed Students will also learn how to

+GAM113 CREDITS: 3 PREREQUISITE(S): GAM125

-Introduction to Game Tools
+Introduction to Game Tools \bigcirc

-Game development toolkits are the basis for industry games both casual and large.
-This course introduces students to working in a toolkit environment by instructing in how games of all sizes and complexities are built within a toolkit.
-This course also provides practice for students as they use the most foundational tools to build game projects.
+Game development toolkits are the basis for industry games both cas environment by instructing in how games of all sizes and complexitie as they use the most foundational tools to build game projects.

+GAM125 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Development
+Introduction to Game Development Q

-The process of developing games is an extensive process and requires developers to understand the many intricacies of development.
-This course aims to teach the full process of developing a game, from the pre-production stages to the final release and support of a game.
-The class will cover the basics of production, as well as the various positions and their duties on a game development team.
-Students will take part in mock game projects where they will attempt to fulfill all the needs of a mock game studio to learn the many parts of the development process.
+The process of developing games is an extensive process and requires a developers to understand the many intr icacies of development.
+This

+course aims to teach the full process of developing a game, from the class will cover the basics of production, as well as the various positic part in mock game projects where they will attempt to fulfill all the n process. pre-production stages to the final release ons and their duties on a game developm e and support of a game.
+The lent team.
+Students will take

 GAM150 CREDITS: 3 PREREQUISITE(S): NONE

-Evolution of Electronic Games
+Evolution of Electronic Games \bigcirc

-This is a critical review of the technology and design history of video games, from the first all analog machines to the powerful console systems of today.
-This course will discuss primary innovators and historical figures of the industry and the origins of game design elements such as scoring, risks and rewards, level design, interacting with AI and interface design.
-Through analysis and example, students will look at the development of the industry, the formation of the classical game genres, the explosion of game-related technology and the possible futures of the field.
-These design lessons will be applied to simple projects to reinforce how game design elements from three decades ago still shape our industry and its products.
+This is a critical review of the technology and design history of video systems of today.
+This course will discuss primary innovators and hist such as scoring, risks and rewards, level design, interacting with AI a the development of the industry, the formation of the classical game futures of the field.
+These design lessons will be applied to simple pr still shape our industry and its products. torical figures of the industry and the orig nd interface design.
+Through analysis an genres, the explosion of game-related teo gins of game design elements d example, students will look at chnology and the possible

-GAM170 CREDITS: 3 PREREQUISITE(S): GAM101 -
+GAM170 CREDITS: 3 PREREQUISITE(S): GAM101

 Game Design Workshop I

-This course explores the invention, revision and presentation of game design ideas in an atmosphere similar to a creative writing workshop.
-Students will work singly and in small groups to develop game ideas, compare and contrast them with published games and then create focused design documents for potential future production.
-The end-product will be several robust, polished game designs that have been tested by the most critical audience-your peers.
+This course explores the invention, revision and presentation of game design ideas in an atmosphere similar to a a aractiva writing workshap

+Students will work singly and in small groups to develop game ideas, focused design documents for potential future production.
+The end-p tested by the most critical audience-your peers. compare and contrast them with publish ed games and then create

-GAM200 CREDITS: 3 PREREQUISITE(S): GAM101 Critical Game Studies 6 0
+GAM200 CRED NTS: 3 PREREQUISITE(S): GAM101

+Critical Game Studies 🔗

-This course is an introduction to advanced critical techniques and approaches to game design, analysis of games and game theory.
-Using techniques of critical theory, ludology and semiotics, students will explore the structure of games, interaction with the user and how games balance rules with freedom and risk with reward.
-This course will also delve into interface design, user control issues, data representation for the gamer and feedback loops.
-Present and future game genres will be examined and compared and contrasted among different platforms and styles of play.
+This course is an introduction to advanced critical techniques and ap techniques of critical theory, ludology and semiotics, students will ex balance rules with freedom and risk with reward.
+This course will also the gamer and feedback loops.
+Present and future game genres will b styles of play. plore the structure of games, interaction delve into interface design, user control with the user and how games issues, data representation for

-PREREQUISITE(S): GAM113
+GAM218 CREDI r\$: 3 PREREQUISITE(S): GAM113

 Game Scripting for Designers